Email FacebookTwitterMenu burgerClose thin

 An advisor reviews how to follow up with a potential client.

 Developing a system or strategy for following up can help you avoid missed opportunities to convert prospects to clients.
-As you build your system, consider incorporating some of these best practices for following up effectively and avoid annoying your clients.
+As you build your system, consider incorporating some of these best practices for following up effectively without annoying prospective clients.

 One of the simplest ways to encourage prospects to be more receptive to your follow-up efforts is to ask when and how they’d prefer to communicate.